How Is An Absorption Field Laid Out For Dispersing Septic Tank Effluent?

 When the system is put into service, waste water is transported via pipe from the septic tank to the chamber run, where it flows directly against the earth.

-See also: What Would It Cost To Replace A Septic Tank?
-(Solution found)
+See also: How To Pour A Concrete Septic Tank?
+(Solution)

 One significant advantage of the chambered system is its capacity to accommodate significantly greater volumes of water.